0xEvsky/marboota-hearts-gm/backend/docs/PROTOCOL.md

 ```

 ### TRUMPSTART
-Once all players in a table are ready, this is sent to all clients in that instance signaling the game has started at the TRUMPING state.
+Notifies all clients that trumping has started.
 ```json
 {
     "ACTION": "TRUMPSTART"